-Personal Finance is a very broad term that covers various areas of money management.
+Personal finance is a broad term that covers various areas of money management.
 These topics can range from monthly budgeting and saving, all the way to retirement and estate planning down the road.
+The importance of financial decisions is very high because it directly or indirectly affects marriage life.
 The philosophy behind how you choose to manage your money relies heavily on your personal goals.
 Do you want to retire early?
 If so, that may cause you to increase your retirement deferral rate in your working years.
-Or, is your goal to buy a new house within the next 5 years?
+Or is your goal to buy a new house within the next five years?
 That may cause you to spend less and save more.
 Once those long-term personal goals are established, short-term goals provide a segmented path that leads to long-term success.

 You Can Keep Each Other Accountable on Meeting Your Short-Term Goals